Meebuhs/disco-zoo-solver/README.md

 #### Requirements

-Requires Java 10 and JavaFX (shipped with OracleJDK but not OpenJDK))
+Built using Java 11 and JavaFX.
+See the [openjfx getting started](https://openjfx.io/openjfx-docs/) for set up documentation.

 ## License